caltechlibrary/newt/README.md

 ### A Newt baseline

 Web services talk to other web services all the time.
 This isn't new.
 It isn't exotic it.
 LAM systems often do this too.
-Can we do this at small scale too?
-Let me break that down further.
+Can we do this on a small scale too?

 - Can we align access control with our front end web server?
 - Can we insist our database management system provides flexible JSON API?